kjhealy/kieranhealy.hugo/content/blog/gssr-update/index.markdown

 ---

+{{% admonition info Summary %}}

+Update 2: gssr is now two packages: [gssr](https://kjhealy.github.io/gssr/) and [gssrdoc](https://kjhealy.github.io/gssrdoc/).
+They're also available as binary packages via R-Universe which means they will install _much_ faster.
+See [this post](https://kieranhealy.org/blog/archives/2024/04/15/gssr-is-now-two-packages-gssr-and-gssrdoc/) for details.

+{{% /admonition %}}

 The [General Social Survey](http://gss.norc.org), or GSS, is one of the cornerstones of US public opinion research and one of the most-analyzed datasets in Sociology.
 My colleague Steve Vaisey aptly describes it as the Hubble Space Telescope of American social science.
 It is routinely used in research, in teaching, and as a reference point in discussions about changes in American society since the early 1970s.
 It is also a model of open, public data.
 The [National Opinion Research Center](http://norc.org) already provides many excellent tools for working with the data, and has long made it freely available to researchers.
 Casual users of the GSS can examine the [GSS Data Explorer](https://gssdataexplorer.norc.org), and social scientists can [download complete datasets](http://gss.norc.org/Get-The-Data) directly.
 At present, the GSS is provided to researchers in a variety  of commercial formats: Stata (`.dta`), SAS, and SPSS (`.sav`).
 It's not too difficult to get the data into R using the [Haven](http://haven.tidyverse.org) package, but it can be a little annoying to have to do it repeatedly, or across projects.
 After doing it one too many times, a few years ago I got tired of it and I made an R package instead, `gssr`.
 Full details are available [at the gssr homepage](https://kjhealy.github.io/gssr).

 {{% figure src="fefam_svy.png" alt="Plot of GSS data from gssr" caption="GSS 'fefam' variable trends over time" %}}